US Winter Olympics 2018 medal winners

 Siblings Maia and Alex Shibutani also propelled Team USA to the podium with their free dance.

+Heather Bergsma, Brittany Bowe, Mia Manganello and Carlijn Schoutens took bronze for women's team pursuit.
+It was Team USA's first Olympic medal in the event.

+Bergsma, Bowe and Manganello defeated Canada to clinch the medal in a B final.

-Fox News' Nicole Darrah, Ryan Gaydos, Stephen Sorace and The Associated Press contributed to this report.
+Fox News' Nicole Darrah, Ryan Gaydos, Stephen Sorace, Zoe Szathmary and The Associated Press contributed to this report.